eliasimow/ExampleWork/README.md

 Eli Asimow
 10/29/2019

+HOW TO RUN:

+Download the Space And Blocks Folder and run SpaceAndBlocks.exe

+INFORMATION:

 This project was made over the course of a week in October, 2019.
 It took roughly 15 hours of work.
 Although I was familiar with the engine, a good portion of my time was dedicated to understanding new concepts such as